Click on a link to be taken to the entry below.

 Assessment and Placement Procedures

 Proper placement in reading, writing, and mathematics is absolutely essential for success in college.
-Placement is based on a variety of assessment measures; ACT/SAT, diagnostic testing, and/or previously earned credit.
+Placement is based on a variety of assessment measures in accordance with TBR Learning Support Policy 2:03:00:02.

 Degree Seeking First-time Students